speezepearson/speezepearson.github.io/_posts/2016-05-12-dealing-with-misdirection.markdown

 (where the 4th suspect is the criminal).

 I'm sure (by pure intuition) that in this situation, the detective's best strategy is to finger the most suspicious person.
 Unfortunately, I can't find a closed-form formula for how often this strategy wins.

-Unfortunately, I can't find a closed-form solution to that question.
 However, we can see several intuitively appealing features emerging:

-- As $S \rightarrow \infty$, the detective loses: if you take enough samples from $ln\mathcal{N}(0, R)$, you'll eventually get something larger than your sample from $ln\mathcal{N}(0, R)$.
+- As $S \rightarrow \infty$, the detective loses: if you take enough samples from $ln\mathcal{N}(0, R)$, you'll eventually get something larger than your sample from $ln\mathcal{N}(RC, R)$.

 - When $C=0$, the criminal looks just like an innocent; the detective is reduced to random guessing.
 As $C \rightarrow \infty$, the criminal becomes incredibly suspicious and easy to identify.